karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

   **A:** Easiest solution is to "Add this site as an exception" in the CookieBlock popup.
 If the website does not start working immediately, you might need to clear cookies for the website.
 If even this does not help, you can "Pause cookie removal."
 No matter what technique you use, let us know about your issues by email to <cookie.block.extension@gmail.com> or an [issue on GitHub](https://github.com/dibollinger/CookieBlock/issues).

+* **Q:** CookieBlock breaks my website.
+How can I make my website compatible with CookieBlock?

+  **A:** You can try CookieBlock on your website and check whether the classification of cookies matches your expectations.
+Consider whether you are not overusing cookies to multiple purposes.
+If not, you can report the problems, or directly contribute to CookeiBlock (pull request on GitHub) with the exceptions.

 * **Q:** What is the recommended settings for CookieBlock?

-  **A:** We strongly suggest to accept also Functional cookies.
+  **A:** We strongly suggest to accept also Functionality cookies.
 These can provide customization of websites - setting the language, currency, dark mode, etc.

 * **Q:** Does CookieBlock work outside of the EU?